prenzlauerberg/react-native-honeywell-scanner/README.md

-# react-native-honeywell-scanner-v2
+# react-native-honeywell-scanner-v3

-This module is fork of react-native-honeywell-scanner.
+This module is fork of react-native-honeywell-scanner-v2.
+There is only one reason for this fork,

+To solve the following issue by updating the deprecated statements, and then pushing it to npm.
+All the work(s) belong(s) to the original repo(s) developer(s).

+Best Regards,
+Onur

 ## Getting started